msmiech/connectTUdoc/README.md

 # connectTUdoc
-connectTUdoc is a university project which aims to simplify communication between doctors and patients.
+connectTUdoc is a prototype which aims to simplify communication between doctors and patients.
 It enables appointment management, encrypted text & video chat, file transfer and medication recognition using ML Kit.

 <p>